ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	h.2. **user policies:** You can also attach access policies to users in your account.
 	\-Objects can be encrypted using Server-side encryption (SSE).
 	\-S3 supports at least 3,500 requests per second to add data and 5,500 requests per second to retrieve data
+	\- **S3 Intelligent-Tiering**
+		stores objects in two access tiers: one tier that is optimized for frequent access and another lower-cost tier that is optimized for infrequent access. monitors access patterns and moves objects that have not been accessed for 30 consecutive days to the infrequent access tier.
+		If an object in the infrequent access tier is accessed later, it is automatically moved back to the frequent access tier.
 	\-==If you are transitioning noncurrent objects (in versioned buckets), you can transition only objects that are at least 30 days noncurrent to STANDARD_IA or ONEZONE_IA storage.==
 	\-==**Server Access Logging feature of Amazon S3**: provides more detailed information about every access request sent to the S3 bucket including the referrer and turn-around time information compared to **CloudTrail Logging feature of Amazon S3.**==
 	\-**CORS(Cross Origin Resource Sharing)** will only allow objects from one domain (travel.cebu.com) to be loaded and accessible to a different domain (palawan.com).
 	\-does not provide low-latency file operations as it does not reside within your VPC by default, which means the data will traverse the public Internet that may result to higher latency.
 You can set up a VPC Endpoint for S3 yet still, its latency is greater than that of EBS.
-	\-**CRR(Cross-Region Replication)**
+	\-**CRR(Cross Region Replication)**
-		When you upload your data in S3, your objects are redundantly stored on multiple devices across multiple facilities within the region only, where you created the bucket. enables you to automatically copy S3 objects from one bucket to another bucket that is placed in a different AWS Region or within the same Region.
+		\- When you upload your data in S3, your objects are redundantly stored on multiple devices across multiple facilities within the region only, where you created the bucket.
+		\- enables you to automatically copy S3 objects from one bucket to another bucket that is placed in a different AWS Region or within the same Region.
+	\- ==to enable cross region replication, versioning needs to be enabled on source and destination bucket.==

-	\-**Cross-Account Access** is primarily used if you want to grant access to your objects to another AWS account. eg: Account `MANILA` can grant another AWS account (Account `CEBU)` permission to access its resources such as buckets and objects
+​	\-**Cross-Account Access** is primarily used if you want to grant access to your objects to another AWS account. eg: Account `MANILA` can grant another AWS account (Account `CEBU)` permission to access its resources such as buckets and objects

 |                                 | S3 Standard                      | S3 Intelligent-Tiering              | S3 Standard-IA                                               | S3 One Zone-IA                      | S3 Glacier                                                   | S3 Deep Archive                                        |
 | ------------------------------- | -------------------------------- | ----------------------------------- | ------------------------------------------------------------ | ----------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------ |